bittencourt-lucas/swpathtracer-python/README.md

 # swpathtracer-python

-Baseado no Template do Prof. Dr. Christian Azambuja Pagot, que pode ser encontrado em: https://github.com/capagot/RT-Template
+The Template for this program was made by Prof. PhD.
+Christian Azambuja Pagot, and it can be found here: https://github.com/capagot/RT-Template

-O arquivo glm.py é baseado na biblioteca GLM (OpenGL Mathematics) que pode ser encontrada em: http://glm.g-truc.net/0.9.8/index.html
+glm.py is based on GLM (OpenGL Mathematics) library which can be found here: http://glm.g-truc.net/0.9.8/index.html

-V1: Câmera Ortográfica capaz de renderizar esferas e triângulos.
+UPDATE 1.0: Ortographic Camera capable of rendering spheres.
+UPDATE 1.1: The Ortographic Camera can now render triangles.

+Using this program:

+Clone all files and run the following command on a Terminal (or any Python3 interpreter): python3 swpathtracer-python